cyberphantom/Docker-Kubernetes-AWS/README.md

 * **Kubernetes:** is a software for managing a cluster of Docker continers (scheduling, scaling, distribution workload).
 Kubernetes takes the software encapsulation provided by Docker further by introducing Pods.
 Kubernetes is lightweight, portable (suited for the cloud architecture), and modular.
 Kubernetes also introduces "**labels**" using which services and replication controllers (replication controller is used to scale a cluster) identify or select the containers or pods they manage.

 * **Pod:** a Pod is a collection of one or more Docker containers with single interface features such as providing networking and filesystem at the Pod level rather than at the container level.
+* **Amazon Relational Database Service (RDS):** Is a distributed relational database service by Amazon Web Services.
+It is a web service running "in the cloud" designed to simplify the setup, operation, and scalling of a relational database for use in applications.

 ## To install Docker on an Amazon EC2 instance [AWS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html).